Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Dog Digging Disasters: Why Do Dogs Dig Holes & How to Stop Excavations

 Dogs excavate for a variety of reasons.
 Dog digging is a natural canine behavior that developed as a means of survival.
+With spring coming soon, and digging gardens in my future, my Shadow-Pup wants to help digging and kicking up dirt.
 Some dog breeds dig holes more than others do, so read on for more details if you have a digging dog.

 Digging is a normal canine behavior.